 Send us a photograph and a short description of a place where a woman made history by clicking “Submit Your Entry” and filling out the form.
 Where possible, please include the name of the place in the "Title" field.

 You can submit a picture (historical or current) of the place itself, or a picture of the woman associated with it.
 Be sure to upload a JPEG or PNG file (and read the guidelines and photo permissions and rights granted before you do).

-We are reviewing all entries before they’re posted on our site, so it may take a business day for your entry to appear online.
+We are reviewing all entries before they’re posted on our site, so it may take several days for your entry to appear online.

 Questions?
 Email firstname.lastname@example.org for help.